zephyr-jebel/pytorch-Neural-Style-Transfer/README.md

-# Image Style Transfer Using Convolutional Neural Networks in PyTorch
+# Image Style Transfer Using Convolutional Neural Networks
 This is unofficial pytorch implementation of the paper, "Image Style Transfer Using Convolutional Neural Networks" [Gatys+, CVPR2016].

 ## Requirements